Running Calorie Burn Calculator

 As a general rule, heavier runners burn more calories per mile because more energy is needed to propel greater mass.
 At a moderate 9 min/mile pace on flat terrain, a 130 lb runner burns roughly 80–90 calories per mile, a 160 lb runner around 100–110, and a 200 lb runner approximately 130–140.
 These figures increase by 50–80% on hilly or trail terrain due to the extra muscular recruitment required.
 This calculator accounts for all three variables simultaneously for a more personalised estimate.

-Does running on trails burn more calories than running on roads?
+Does running on hills burn more calories than running on flat roads?

 Why does running pace affect how many calories I burn per mile?